lolopinto/ent/docs/docs/advanced-topics/running-locally.md

 ---
-sidebar_position: 1
+sidebar_position: 6
 ---

 # Running Locally

 You may notice that running via Docker is slow.
-It's something that we eventually need to fix.
-For now, the workaround is to run things locally.
+The preferred way to address this is to use [docker-sync](/docs/advanced-topics/docker-sync) to speed things up.
+Another approach is to get all the dependencies and run things locally.

 There's 3 major runtimes we use: